 To understand the situation that many of these Kilimanjaro porters face, it is important to be aware of the hierarchy that exists.
 Unfortunately, as the situation currently stands, porters are at the bottom of the pecking order.

 With so many tourism companies competing to offer the lowest prices, budget operators often try to take shortcuts to save money and this impacts porters the most, who may get low wages and poor working conditions as a result.

-Most porters work on a freelance basis and are often forced to walk for many miles per day to get to Kilimanjaro National Park in the search for jobs.
+Most porters work on a freelance basis and many Tanzanians relocate to the Kilimanjaro region in the search for jobs.
 Unfortunately, however, they may even have to bribe one of the tour guides and pay an upfront ‘fee’ to get a job in the first place.

 However, even those who do get a job are only slightly better off.
 Budget operators take advantage of the desperation of these workers and pay them the bare minimum they can get away with.

 Do Kilimanjaro porters get a minimum wage?

 Although there is a minimum wage for porters, TZS 20,000 (ca. US $9), operators usually pay much less than that.
 Some porters do not get paid at all for their work.

 As a result, porters rely on tourists to get a tip to feed their family.
 With budget operators, tourists may find that they are hassled to give a bigger tip than they ordinarily would.
 Many tourists pay these tips in the belief that it will help the porters.

 However, what they may not realise is that all too often, porters may then be cheated out of any tips they earn by guides who instead of distributing the tips to the porters, will sometimes keep it for themselves.

 Why inadequate equipment and preparation endangers lives

 Many budget companies do not equip their porters with adequate equipment.
 As a consequence, porters are forced to sleep in poor quality tents and blankets instead of sleeping bags.

 They are also not given the footwear they need to navigate their way up the terrain.
 This becomes increasingly problematic when temperatures start to drop.